 - Mr. Ted OlssonPresident6 Plum Island TurnpikeNewburyport, MA 01950

-The PRNWR Headquarters and Visitor Center is located at 6 Plum Island Turnpike, Newburyport , MA, directly across the street from the Massachusetts Audubon Society's Joppa Flats Education Center.
+The Friends of Parker River NWR is located the PRNWR Visitor Center at 6 Plum Island Turnpike, Newburyport , MA, directly across the street from the Mass Audubon Joppa Flats Education Center.